rekalogika/rekalogika.dev/docs/rekapager/10-seek-method.md

 * `SeekMethod::Auto`

-`SeekMethod::Auto` means the adapter will use the row values method if all sort columns are ordered in the same direction, otherwise use the approximated variant.
+`SeekMethod::Auto` means the adapter will use the row values method if all sort columns are ordered in the same direction, otherwise it uses the approximated variant.

 Example: